Lip-Reading Expert Reveals What Prince William Really Said to Kate Middleton During Their Wedding Carriage Ride

 Happily ever after

-Today, the Duke and Duchess of Cambridge are parents to three children.
+Today, the Duke and Duchess of Cambridge and Cornwall are parents to three children.

 Their eldest son, Prince George, was born on July 22, 2013.
-He’s third in the line to the British throne behind his father and grandfather.
+He’s second in the line to the British throne behind his father.
 The couple’s only daughter, Princess Charlotte, was born on May 2, 2015, followed by Prince Louis on April 23, 2018.

 On their 10th wedding anniversary, William and Kate shared an adorable home video that showed them playing outdoors with their little ones.